ameyer2002/Kali-Linux-CTF-VulnHub/Five86:1.md

 I'll then take the IP of the vulnerable machine and paste it into a tab with **/ona** appended to it.

 <img width="1280" height="800" alt="image" src="https://github.com/user-attachments/assets/acf7125b-a7ec-424f-8434-4358d8c62d24" />

+Something I have been learning with red-teaming is that you're likely going to have to do research during the lab to find the specific exploit and any exploitations already created by someone else to use during the lab.

+Through a quick search, I found that OpenNetAdmin v18.1.1 is vulnerable to **Remote Code Execution (RCE)**.
+I also found an exploitation for this here https://github.com/amriunix/ona-rce.
+I had some trouble cloning the exploitation onto my Kali Linux since the machine was connected to a specific virtual network, cutting off access to the internet so I had to switch to NAT which allowed the cloning to work.
+I also created a python virtual environment to install **pip3 install --user requests**.
+After running the exploitation, a web shell was created.